 This season of The Bachelor is now over but, it has been one of the most controversial seasons ever.
 This season has dealt with racism, bullying, the pandemic, and the first Black bachelor ever!
 Although this season has been all over the place, us over at MEF want to talk about how ✨ C H A O T I C✨ it has been.

-To start off, we’ve finally been given a Black bachelor, Matt James!
-Although it is long overdue, it is great for Black people to see some representation on screen.
+To start us off, we have finally been given a Black bachelor, Matt James!
+Although it is long overdue, it is great for us Black people to see some representation on screen.
 It was also great to see so many Black women cast as a love interest for our bachelor.
 It’s always been hard for Black women to find love on reality television shows because no one ever chooses them.
 It makes us believe that we aren’t good enough to be loved and that’s just not the case.

 Another level of disappointment

 Although us Black people have our own internal issues, we still have to face the biggest issue of them all, racism.
 As this season of The Bachelor continued, fans decided to do their own research on all of the contestants.
 They found one of the contestants, Rachael Kirkconnell, photos of her attending a Southern antebellum plantation themed-party.
 Also, there were claims against her that she bullied students at her high school and college for dating Black men.